thoughts in the fall of 2016 / expanded spring 2017

 I never expected to write about abuse.
 I wrote books for children and teenagers.
 But I cared about my friend.

-For about two years I joined my friend in her church counseling sessions and through that personally witnessed how church leaders didn’t fully understand abuse, its effects, or how to help those who had been targeted—and as a result mishandled my friend’s situation.
+For about three years I joined my friend in her church counseling sessions and through that personally witnessed how church leaders didn’t fully understand abuse, its effects, or how to help those who had been targeted.
 Again, though, I was silent, this time because I was sure the church leaders must understand abuse and how to help better than I did as a complete neophyte.
-This was incorrect, and I eventually saw the abuser succeed in convincing them that he was the victim and his target was the perpetrator.
+This was incorrect, and I eventually saw how the situation became detrimental.
 This experience was an immensely important education for me.

 Background . . . sexual and spiritual abuse